Should I Get an MBA in 2022? When It's Worth the Effort

 Pursuing a Master of Business Administration (MBA) requires a significant investment of both time and money.
-But is an MBA still worth the investment in a post-pandemic world?
+But is an MBA still worth the investment?
 While there are many factors to weigh, an MBA program is a life-changing decision with implications for your career aspirations, opportunities and finances.
 In this article, we examine the pros and cons of getting an MBA and offer insight into how to determine if an advanced business degree is right for you.

 Types of MBA degrees